 It stands out with its signature light golden hues and freckled grain pattern giving it a very diligent appearance.
-Its natural beautiful light colours make it suitable for many settings and every worktop expectations of every customer.
-The particular elegance of beech makes it suitable not only for the traditional, rustic kitchen lovers but also for the ones looking for a modern and minimalistic touch.
-It can elegantly integrate more texture into both traditional and minimalistic rooms.
-Beech wood and worktops are signed with creating a very humble but charming atmosphere.
+Its natural beautiful light colours make it suitable for many settings and meet every wood and worktop expectations of every customer.
+The particular elegance of beech make it suitable not only for the traditional, rustic kitchen lovers but also for the ones looking for a modern and minimalistic touch.
+As Ms. Weimert from hunker approves “airy beech wood details are a calm foil to the lush velvet, and integrates more texture into an otherwise minimalistic room”, beech wood and worktops are signed with creating a very humble but charming atmosphere.

-Compared to walnut and oak worktops the beech worktops stands out with its more uniform grain pattern.
-The pattern has only slight freckles and tiny knots.
-Moreover the wave pattern is radial and longer that transcend from the size of the stave.
-Hence each stave is just showing a fragment of the pattern of the timber.
-This solely aids to enhancing the minimalistic aura which makes beech so special.
+Compared to walnut and oak worktops the beech worktops stands out with its more uniform grain pattern which is only signed with slight freckles, tiny knots and more radial and longer wave pattern that transcend from the size of the stave.
+Hence each stave is just showing a fragment of the pattern of the timber but this solely aids to enhancing the minimalistic aura which makes beech so special.